zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The effective address is treated as a 16-bit two's complement integer called the shift count.
 The value in register R1 is shifted leftward by the amount of the shift count if positive and rightward if negative, the shift distance measured in bits.
 Bits shifted off either end of the register are lost.
-If a 1 bit is lost, the O bit of the CCR is set.
+If a 1 bit is lost, the `O`-bit of the CCR is set.
 The result is compared to zero to set the other CCR bits.

 NOTE: A shift count with absolute value greater than 32 causes the same effect as some count with absolute value 32 or